F1 tries to recover from embarrassing first day of Las Vegas Grand Prix | TSN

 F1 tries to recover from embarrassing first day of Las Vegas Grand Prix

-LAS VEGAS (AP) — Formula One is hoping to turn its luck around on the Strip, like so many other Vegas visitors who blow a big bankroll soon after they arrive.
+LAS VEGAS (AP) — Formula One is hoping to turn its luck around on the Strip, like so many other Las Vegas visitors who blow a big bankroll on arrival.

 The elite global motorsports series placed a $500 million gamble on a new event in Sin City promoted for the first time by F1 and owner Liberty Media.
 But it now must recover after an opening-night debacle in which the first practice was ruined just nine minutes in when Carlos Sainz Jr. ran over a water valve cover on the temporary street course.

+“Judge us by what happens when the checkered flag falls on Saturday," asked Williams team principal James Vowles.

-It caused extensive damage to his Ferrari — Sainz said it even damaged his seat — and caused F1 to close the course to inspect the entire 3.85-mile (6.2 kilometer) temporary street circuit.
+When Sainz bottomed out on the drainage valve minutes into Thursday night's first practice, it caused extensive damage to the underbody of his Ferrari and Sainz said the piece broke through far enough to damage his seat.
+F1 then closed the course to inspect the entire 3.85-mile (6.2 kilometer) circuit that utilizes a long portion of the Strip.

 By the time the next practice started, 2 1/2 hours late at 2:30 a.m., those in attendance had been ordered to leave fan viewing areas.
-F1 ran a 90-minute session until 4 a.m. — when the streets had to be returned to the city for morning commuter traffic.
+F1 ran a 90-minute session until 4 a.m.. when preparations had to begin to re-open the streets to morning commuter traffic.

-F1 President Stefano Domenicali and Renee Wilm, CEO of the Las Vegas Grand Prix, issued a a joint statement Friday night to explain the Thursday night events because “this is important for those who are new to racing to understand.”
+F1 President Stefano Domenicali and Renee Wilm, CEO of the Las Vegas Grand Prix, issued a a joint statement Friday night to explain the debacle because “this is important for those who are new to racing to understand.”

+The statement did not offer an apology for Thursday night.
+A second statement from the LVGP offered a $200 credit to Thursday-only ticket holders — most sales have been three-day packages — to be spent at the official merchandise store.
+The gestures only further angered fans already feeling ripped off.

-The statement said organizers were acting out of concern for safety workers and security officials who were scheduled to work the entire weekend.
-They also said F1 was bumping against a federal law about the amount of time transport workers taking spectators back to hotels “can legally and safely drive buses.”
-They added that hospitality staff needed to begin preparing for the upcoming days.
+The statement from Domenicali and Wilm said organizers had to close to spectators out of concern for safety workers and security officials who still had to work the rest of the event.
+They also said F1 was up against federal law regarding the amount of time transport workers taking spectators back to hotels “can legally and safely drive buses.”
+They added that hospitality staff needed to begin preparing for the next two days of activities.

 “We know this was disappointing.
 We hope our fans will understand based on this explanation that we had to balance many interests, including the safety and security of all participants and the fan experience over the whole race weekend,” the statement said.
 “We have all been to events, like concerts, games and even other Formula 1 races, that have been canceled because of factors like weather or technical issues.
 It happens, and we hope people will understand.”